It’s been a long time since we set foot on a fresh continent!

 The parade was quite special.
 Everyone there made us feel like an honored guest.
 Maybe because not that many tourists make their way to the parade-grounds.

 But the best is yet to come.
-In less than 48 hours, a safari that I’ve been planning for TWO YEARS is finally happening…
+In less than 48 hours, a safari that I’ve been planning for nearly TWO YEARS is finally happening…